📊 The data:

-Start interviewing local agents: Set up some listing appointments to compare agents.
-During this initial meeting, the agent visits your home to discuss its estimated value, lay out their marketing strategy, and provide a quote for their fee.
+Set up some listing appointments, where an agent visits your home to discuss its estimated value, lay out their marketing strategy, and provide a quote for their fee.

 Here's why it's smart to sit down with a few agents before signing with one:

-- Learn more about your local market from an expert: Agents will be able to tell you what nearby homes are selling for, how fast they’re going under contract, and more.
+Learn more about your market from an expert: Realtors can provide local data, like how much nearby homes are selling for, how fast they sell, and other current market trends.

-- Get a walk-through of the home sales process from start to finish, with tailored advice for marketing and selling your property.
+Learn about the home sales process: An agent can walk you through the sales process from start to finish, and provide tailored advice for marketing your property to home buyers.

 To get started, check out our guide on the best ways to find real estate agents — or you can sign up for Clever’s free agent matching service below to connect with top realtors in your area right now (and save on commission).